olivier3lanc/Frontend-links/README.md

 ## Playgrounds

+* [indiepen](https://github.com/yetanother-blog/indiepen) An independent and privacy-friendly solution to embed HTML, CSS and JS code examples
 * [LiveCodes](https://livecodes.io/) Code Playground That Just Works!
 * [Flems](https://flems.io/) Flems is a Playground for web development.
 Use it for examples, presentations, documentation, issues and what not.
 * [Plunker - Helping you build the web](https://plnkr.co/) Plunker is the best tool to prototype, experiment, share and debug your ideas on the web platform.
 From idea to implementation, Plunker helps you build something quickly and frictionlessly.